tomas-fryza/avr-course/Labs/03-gpio/README.md

 ### Learning objectives

-The purpose of this laboratory exercise is to learn how to create your own user libraries in C. Specifically, it will be a library for controlling GPIO pins.
+The purpose of this laboratory exercise is to learn how to create your own library in C. Specifically, it will be a library for controlling GPIO (General Purpose Input/Output) pins.

 ## Preparation tasks (done before the lab at home)

-Fill in the following table and specify the number of bits and numeric range for the specified data types, defined by C.
+Fill in the following table and enter the number of bits and numeric range for the selected data types defined by C.

 | **Data type** | **Number of bits** | **Range** | **Description** |
 | :-: | :-: | :-: | :-- |